AkLegend26/STIR/README.md

-# Getting Started with Create React App by Ayush
+# Getting Started with Chat App by Ayush

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## About STIR assignment

+This assignment was to build a website that looks smilar to a picture provided.
+It also covers the requested requirements and features such as: Conversations, P1 and P2 should be clickable.

+The conversations on the right should be scrollable.

+All the buttons T1,T2,T3, Next and Previous provide some sort of feedbacks.

+The page is responsive on all sizes.
 ## Available Scripts
-Before running scripts make sure node is installed and yarn or npm.
+Before running scripts make sure node is installed and npm(v18).

 In the project directory, you can run: